I recently discussed with a friend about online games and I told him that MMORPG is a dying online game genre.

 Also, children’s books are stories that have an ending.
 It’s a reading material that won’t consume a lifetime.

-I reiterate, most MMORPGs don’t have an ending.
-And the sad part, the only end of it is when you stop playing, or when the developers decide to halt the game altogether.
+Most MMORPGs don’t have an ending.
+And the sad part, the only end of it is when you stop playing, or when the developers decide to suspend the game.

-MMORPG have always left a bad impression on me.
-It was fun when I was young, yes.
-But it slowly died in my heart and in my mind as I grew older.
+MMORPG was fun when I was young, yes.
+But it slowly died in my heart as I grew old.

-I’m sure I’m not the only one who feels this and I speak based on experience.
-If I’ve offended you in any way about my opinion, I’m sorry.
+I’m sure I’m not the only one who feels this way about MMORPG.

 All things come to an end.
 Even the good ones.

-If you’ve realized that you don’t have time for MMORPG anymore because there are more important matters, then let your playing of MMORPG die a peaceful death.
+If you’ve realized that you don’t have time for MMORPG anymore, then let MMORPG die a peaceful death.

 Now how about a game of Legends of Runeterra?
 Or maybe chess?